Link2006/TF2CheatDetectLua/README.md

 - Wait for a bot and press your bind, it should automaticly call a vote against them, if it doesn't happen then they either didn't clear chat or aren't in your team

 ### CheaterDetect Configs
-- Check out the file config.lua for a list of what settings you can
+- Check out the file config.lua for a list of what settings you can change

 ### Notes
 - Just credit me if you use parts of this code.